Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Einstein-Hilbert Action and the Ricci Flow of the Space Metric

-Actually, incorporating the full expression of the Jacobian determinant (\ref {a-6}) in the Wiener fractal measure (\ref {b-1}) leads to a highly complicated formulation for stochastic process of fractal functions on $M$.
+Incorporating the full expression of the Jacobian determinant (\ref {a-6}) in the Wiener fractal measure (\ref {b-1}) leads to a highly complicated formulation for Brownian motion of quantum states in $\mathbf C_{\mathcal N}$.
 Therefore, we have to consider our first approximation of the Wiener fractal measure as:\\